S0L15/MikroGuard/README.md

 # MikroGuard

-MikroGuard is a powerful tool designed to assist network administrators in setting up and managing multiple WireGuard peers across different subnets.
+MikroGuard is a lightweight tool designed to assist network administrators in setting up and managing multiple WireGuard peers across different subnets.
 With its user-friendly interface and automated script generation, MikroGuard streamlines the process of network management, saving time and reducing complexity.

 ---